Time Of My Life: World Premiere Reviews

 With this play Ayckbourn, too, is once again in the construction business.
 As the party breaks up, the action splits and moves both backwards and forwards.
 At one table you follow Adam's relationship to its bizarre beginning; at another, Glyn's marriage to its predictable end.
 In the middle, Gerry and Laura are making their own discoveries, mostly unwelcome ones.
 In the background, you can hear the still, sad music of recession-ridden humanity: old-established shops are closing down and the cash flow isn't what it should be.

+As usual with Ayckbourn, the play sounds schematic and contrived, but as usual, it is neither.
 Time of My Life displays his old skills of orchestrating trivialities and making them sound both grotesque and important.
 If Pinter's plays are about the weasel under the cocktail cabinet, Ayckbourn's are about the rat behind the chintz.
 Marriages are hunting grounds where everyone is both predator and victim.
 Maturity means finding out who people really are; survival consists in confidence, resilience, and knowing when to move on.
 Everyone is to blame, which means that no one really is.
 Tragedy and comedy are often the same in this respect; and the seven actors, all playing flawlessly, make sure that you leave the theatre feeling neither smug nor indifferent."

 (Sunday Times, 26 April 1992)